 Participants in the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) may purchase fruits and vegetables using a cash-value benefit, or CVB.
 As of fiscal year 2018, children aged 1 through 5 receive an $8 monthly benefit, and pregnant, postpartum, and breastfeeding women receive an $11 benefit.
 State agencies also have the option to issue a $4 or $8 benefit for fresh fruits and vegetables for infants aged 9 to 12 months in lieu of some jarred infant food fruits and vegetables.

-Research indicates WIC participants highly approve of using the CVB for fruits and vegetables, yet the benefit is consistently underused: many participants do not use the full value of the CVB or do not use it at all.
+Research indicates WIC participants highly approve of using the CVB for fruits and vegetables, yet the benefit is consistently underused: many participants do not use the full value of the CVB and some do not use it at all.
 The goal of this project is to help the Food and Nutrition Service better understand participants’ attitudes and experiences using the CVB and develop a predictive model to determine influential factors associated with CVB redemption.

 Research objectives include the following:

 - Describe the WIC state agency policies and practices that may affect CVB redemption rates.

 - Identify and describe the participant-level factors associated with CVB redemption.

 - Examine the effects of WIC state agency policies, practices, and other factors on CVB redemption rates.